 Configuration

 Place a config.toml in your docs directory for site-level settings.
 It's optional — everything has sensible defaults.
+See Conventions for directory structure and frontmatter fields.

 site_name = "My Project"